 In 1985 Longyear Foundation received, as a gift, the house at 62 North State Street in Concord, New Hampshire, where Mrs. Eddy lived during the pivotal years from 1889 to 1892.
 Here she worked on the 50th edition of Science and Health and on Retrospection and Introspection.
 In keeping with changing tastes, the exterior had been painted a stark white.
 It has recently been restored to the vivid colors Mrs. Eddy would have seen there.

 In 2006, special donations to Longyear Museum enabled the Museum to purchase from The Mother Church Mrs. Eddy’s former home on Broad Street, Lynn, Massachusetts.
 It was here that she completed and published the first edition of Science and Health.
 Over the years this house, too, had been repainted — in this case, gray.
-It awaits restoration to the brighter color scheme Mrs. Eddy would have known.
+Today, it has been restored to the brighter color scheme Mrs. Eddy would have known.

 Also in 2006, thanks to special donations, grants, and gifts, Longyear Museum was able to purchase from The Mother Church Mrs. Eddy’s former home at Chestnut Hill, Massachusetts.
 Thus, the place where the Leader of Christian Science inaugurated The Christian Science Monitor has been preserved for generations to come.